 Arts and music abound in Downtown!
 Catch a live show at our Historic Habersham Community Theater, located downtown, which has been providing entertainment to our community for nearly 75 years.
 Dance the night away at the Grant Street Music Room, the live music venue located at the Old Clarkesville Mill, or grab a bite from our downtown restaurants and enjoy the live music offered weekly!

 If history is your passion, Clarkesville is certainly the place for you!
 With a rich and notable past spanning hundreds of years, Clarkesville is unique because of its historic homes and significant architecture.
 The Historic Mauldin House serves as the Visitors Center and is an example of the once common, now rare, Victorian cottages in Clarkesville.
 The small farmhouse, adjacent to downtown, includes a historic millinery shop and Big Holly Cabin, a one-room, hand-hewn cabin built in the early 19th century.
 One block away is the Old Clarkesville Cemetery, an outdoor museum recording Clarkesville history.
-Guided evening tours with theatrical reenactments are held on the third Friday of each month from April - November.

 For education, Clarkesville sits proudly in the middle of two colleges: Piedmont College and North Georgia Technical College.
 Founded in 1897, Piedmont College is a comprehensive liberal arts institution and also offers a variety of career-oriented majors, including education, business and nursing.
 Total enrollment is approximately 2,800 students on campuses in Demorest and Athens.